stephen1204paul/marketing-analytics-chat/REPOSITORY.md

-# Marketing Analytics MCP - WordPress Plugin
+# Marketing Analytics Chat - WordPress Plugin

 This is a clean development repository for the WordPress MCP Marketing Analytics Plugin.